sksq96/dress-your-pet/fireman.md

-Dress the animal up like a fireman
+Fit a realistic firefighter outfit to the animal as it is.
+Keep everything else same as original